 - Test the signals of the wires using appropriate equipment and check if the wires or cables are damaged in any way. - Replace all damaged or faulty cables and wires. - Once the cables and wires have been replaced, verify all the hardware connections again.
-See Verification Controls Doors on page 16. - If the door controller is not behaving as expected, see Troubleshooting on page 33 and Maintenance on page 31 for more information.
+See . - If the door controller is not behaving as expected, see and for more information.